fjrd84/clojure-playground/README.md

 # clojure-playground

 Learning some cool new stuff with clojure!

+This is my personal playground repository.
+I'll add code and documentation here while I follow the book [Clojure for the Brave and True](http://www.braveclojure.com/).

 ## Installation